Lily Collins Shares Funny Childhood Interaction With Princess Diana

-Lily Collins Says She Tried to Take Flowers From Princess Diana, Threw a Toy at Prince Charles' Head as a Kid
+Lily Collins Says She Tried to Take Princess Diana's Flowers, and Threw a Toy at Prince Charles as a Kid

 Lily Collins on Wedding Planning With Charlie McDowell and 'Emil…